-Our steam hauled train leaves York hauled by steam locomotive No.45596 Bahamas or No.45690 Leander at 09:30 and heads for Church Fenton where we take the direct route to Leeds.
+Our steam hauled train leaves York, hauled by a steam locomotive from the Carnforth pool, at 09:30 and heads for Church Fenton where we take the direct route to Leeds.
 We stop to pick up more passengers at Leeds, Shipley, Keighley, and Skipton.
-There will be a stop for our steam locomotive to take on water before we join the famous Settle & Carlisle Railway at Settle Junction.
+There will be a stop at Hellifield for our steam locomotive to take on water before we join the famous Settle & Carlisle Railway at Settle Junction.
 Here begins one of the most arduous climbs on Britain’s railway network, a total of 15 miles mainly at a gradient of 1 in 100.

 Standard Class includes a reserved seat usually at a table for four.